DakeZhang1998/DakeZhang1998.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD Student at the University of Waterloo
+subtitle: PhD Candidate at the University of Waterloo

 profile:
   align: right